 This prospectus is part of a registration statement that we have filed with the Securities and Exchange Commission using a "shelf" registration process.
 Under this shelf registration process, we may sell the common units and debt securities described in this prospectus in one or more offerings.
-The common units and debt securities."
+The common units and debt securities are sometimes referred to in this prospectus as the "Securities."
 This prospectus provides you with a general description of us and the Securities.
 Each time we sell Securities with this prospectus, we will provide a prospectus supplement that will contain specific information about the terms of that offering.
-The prospectus.
-The information in this prospectus is accurate as of , 1999.
+The prospectus supplement may also add to, update or change information in this prospectus.
+The information in this prospectus is accurate as of its date.
 You should carefully read this prospectus, the prospectus supplement and the documents we have incorporated by reference under the heading "Where You Can Find More Information."